Woongs-Kor/Woongs-kor/README.md

 ## About me 👤
 Hello, I'm **Jiwoong Kim**, an aspiring **Data Scientist** 📊.

-I majored in statistics and data science, and have developed my understanding of machine learning and deep learning along the way.Currently, I'm interested in **Natural Language Processing** and **Computer Vision**.
+I majored in statistics and data science, and have developed my understanding of machine learning and deep learning along the way.Currently, I'm interested in **Natural Language Processing**🔤 and **Computer Vision**🖼️.

 I enjoy approaching problems in a structured and analytical way, seeking meaningful insights from data and continuously refining my skills.
 I am always eager to learn more, embrace new challenges🌟, and value constructive feedback💡 that helps me grow both personally and professionally.